clamsproject/aapb-annotations/README.md

 for refernece
 [definitely not MMIF](https://github.com/clamsproject/mmif/issues/153#issuecomment-1485513488))
 -->

-To ensure consistency between data consumption software, there are a few requirements for the `process.py` script:

-1. The script _must_ generate one file per GUID.
-2. The number of gold files in this directory _must_ match the sum of GUIDs in all batches (`YYMMDD-xxx` subdirectories) annotated.
-This means that there cannot be any overlap between assets in batches.
-3. The `golds` directory _may_ have subdirectories, but these subdirectories should not reflect batch structure.
-An example of this is for the `scene-recognition` project, where there are subdirectories for time points and for timeframes.

 In addition to the main script, if the code requires additional dependencies/scripts, they should be in the same level at that subdirectory.
 Dependencies on third-party modules can be documented in the `README.md` file or in a machine-friendly file with the list of dependencies (e.g. `requirements.txt` for `pip`).